Dasharo/docs/docs/transparent-validation/ASRock-SPC741D8/presale-assembly-and-validation.md

     7519dd85799169b8561d2867f98ffec6  backup_p2.bin
     ```

-    Note that **the hashes will be different** than those in the above example.
+    Note that **the hashes will be different** from those in the above example.
     The operation is considered a success if both hashes are the same.

 1. Obtain the newest firmware for the platform.
 Log in to